 Apartment building superintendent Cleveland Heep rescues what he thinks is a young woman from the pool he maintains.
 When he discovers that she is actually a character from a bedtime story who is trying to make the journey back to her home, he works with his tenants to protect his new friend from the creatures that are determined to keep her in our world.

 Bryce Dallas Howard,

-Preacher Graham Hess, played by Mel Gibson, has lost his faith in God after his wife dies in a brutal car accident.
-He along with his son and daughter and his brother Merrill lives in a farmhouse.
-Crop circles begin to appear in their corn fields which Graham dismisses as mischief by miscreants.
+Preacher Graham Hess loses his faith in God after his wife dies in a brutal car accident.
+He lives with his children and brother in a farmhouse.
+Crop circles start to appear in their cornfields; Graham dismisses them as mischief by miscreants.
 After hearing strange noises and watching news coverage on crop circles appearing all over the world, the family grows suspicious of alien activities.
-Now they must stick together and believe, as a family to survive the ordeal and find a way to escape.Written by
+Now they must stick together as a family and believe, to survive and escape the ordeal.Written by

 See more »

 180 of 328 people found this review helpful.

 Was this review helpful to you?

 | Report this